tpascarella/sr50/docs/investing/investing-strategy.md

 # Investing Strategy

+Develop & refine a strategy you'll use for decades.

 The best investing strategy is **the continual and unrelenting accumulation of Assets.**

 ## Make Bets That Align With The Future